Mute Swan

 Male swans are called cobs, females are known as pens, and the downy young are cygnets.

-If you see a swan with its foot out of the water, it either cools or warms itself, depending on the season.
-A close look at their webbed that it has numerous veins and arteries.
+If you see a swan with its feet out of the water, it either cools or warms itself, depending on the season.
+A close examination of their webbed feet reveals numerous veins and arteries.

 What is that black knob at the top of their beak?
 The knob is called a basal knob.
-When the scientists figure it out, they will let us know.
+When the scientists determine its purpose, they will let us know.
 They may serve as an indicator of health or sexual maturity.
 They tend to be more prominent in males.
-It grows larger in the male during mating season.
+It enlarges in males during the mating season.

 Mute Swans form long-lasting pair bonds.

-One Maryland study found that they are big eaters, eating up to 8 pounds of vegetation a day and often outstripping the vegetation's recovery capabilities.
+One Maryland study found that they are voracious eaters, consuming up to 8 pounds of vegetation per day and often outstripping vegetation recovery capabilities.

-They can be extremely aggressive and have threatened native waterfowl.
+They can be highly aggressive and have threatened native waterfowl.

 They have a wingspan of seven to eight feet.